James Watkins (abolitionist): Abolitionist and author

 In Sheffield in July 1854, Watkins delivered another speech that was captured at great length by a newspaper reporter.
 Watkins declared:

-“The Declaration of Independence affirmed that all men are created free and equal.
+The Declaration of Independence affirmed that all men are created free and equal.
 But in defiance of this solemn declaration, there are two millions and a half of slaves on its soil.
 Having been for 20 years a slave, he knew something of their condition.
 He was not permitted to receive any education, not even to attend a Sunday school – none dared tell him about Christ.
 A slave was only considered a thing, like a horse, and was bought and sold in the market like cattle…The blacks were not the only sufferers, the whites were partners therein.
 Infants are sold by weight – two guineas for every pound.
 Infants are sold from the breast.
 They would sell an angel if they could.
 His own sister had been sold, and that too for the white man’s lust.
 The horrors of slavery could not be exaggerated – the picture was so black, that it was impossible to over colour…He remembered in youth walking in the tobacco fields, and watching in the tobacco fields, and watching the big sun in its glorious freedom, rising and setting and spanning the heavens, and as he gazed he was moved by a passionate longing to be free, and asked, How long shall I be a slave?
 But echo returned no response but one of despair, “For life!”
 He thought it very hard to be thus at the mercy of a man like himself, and not to be able so much as to call even an inch of his skin on his own…If you could hear the groans of the slaves, and witness for a moment their sufferings, you would never again touch Savannah rice – you would feel you were eating the blood and bones of the negroes.

 His activist wife, Mary Eliza, followed him to Britain after some time, but became ill and returned to Connecticut on medical advice.

 Little is known about his later life and death.
+Snodgrass gives his birth and death dates as "ca. 1821 – ?" and ending with the publication of his 1860 memoir.
+Other sources suggest he may have returned to live in the US on the SS Nevada in 1869, and was listed in the 1880 census for Baltimore, Maryland aged 51.